 Each of the different Channel Islands has its own unique character.
 If you think you have visited one of the islands and seen it all, then think again because there is some fantastic saltwater fishing to be done around each of the islands.

-The Channel Islands are located off the English coast and the Normandy coast of France.
-They are divided into two British Crown Dependencies, the Bailiwicks of Guernsey and Jersey.
-The Channel Islands aren’t part of either the European Union or the United Kingdom.
+The Channel Islands are divided into two British Crown Dependencies, the Bailiwicks of Guernsey and Jersey.
+The Islands aren’t part of either the European Union or the United Kingdom.
 Instead, they are possessions of the British Crown with their own independent administration.

 The History of The Channel Islands